Rich-Harris/CSVParser/README.md

 parser = new CSVParser( csvData, {
 	delimiter: '\t',       // defaults to ','
 	qualifier: "'",        // defaults to '"',
-	strict: false          // defaults to true - throws an error if rows are of uneven length });
+	strict: false          // defaults to true - throws error with rows of uneven length });
 ```